Jeff406/crowdfunding-platform-autotest/README.md

 **Reporting**

 Following the completion of the tests, an HTML report will be produced.
 The document can be found at mochawesome-report/mochawesome.html.
+It includes the information of test data used, every lines of test code are executed.

 At runtime, information about the test-running process is displayed in the console along with the running test case and test results, information about the assertion result, and a highlight-colored comparison of the actual result and expected result.